2007-2013 Chevrolet Silverado and GMC Sierra Crew Cab

 Add a new amplifier for even better sound

 The factory Bose system includes amps, but they aren’t ideal for use with aftermarket head units or speakers.
 It’s best to bypass or eliminate these amps in favor of newer gear if you want the best possible sound.
 You’ll find room for a new 4-channel amp in the spaces under and behind the seats or in the center console.
+Learn more about adding amps to your system in our Car Amplifier Buying Guide.

 Remote start and security systems